Ecuador nightlife varies widely from the large cities of Quito and Guayaquil to the smaller towns of Banos and Montanita.

 Arrive early (before 11 PM) if you want to get a good table at discotecas on the weekends, and avoid any lines at the popular places.

-During the Summer in Montanita, for example, you'll find people drinking and hanging out in the streets until sunrise.
+For example, during the Summer in Montanita, you'll find people drinking and hanging out in the streets until sunrise.

 What to Wear